RIO TANNING TABLETS

 Before making use of tanning beds, the client must find out which is his/her skin type by using the following procedure:

-III and IV.
-White or dark eyes and brown hair; tan is gradual.
+III and IV - Light or dark coloured eyes and brown hair; tan is gradual.

 The next step is to choose the format that best suits the body part you want to tan:

-It is useful to know that tanning machines use a series of filters that remove radiation type B and only allows the A type; some studies indicate that the proportion is 95% UVA and 5% UVB.
-However, the continued use and lack of maintenance of the above equipment may trigger skin cancer.
+It is useful to know that tanning machines use a series of filters that remove radiation type B and only allows type A. Some studies indicate that the proportion is 95% UVA and 5% UVB.
+However, the continued use and lack of maintenance of the above equipment may result in the filters failing and which damages the skin further.

 Serious establishments prohibit the use of tanning devices to persons under 18 years.

-Must provide appropriate equipment, such as spectacles, to protect their eyes from ultraviolet rays.
-Sun glasses are not effective.
+Must provide appropriate equipment, such as tanning goggles, to protect their eyes from ultraviolet rays.
+Sunglasses are not effective.

-Each session will last for 8 to 12 minutes, depending on the customer’s rush for tanning; for a rich tone, exposure should not exceed five minutes.
+Each session will last for 4 to 12 minutes, depending on the customer’s rush for tanning.
+12 minutes would be recommended for a very advanced sunbed user.
+This would be way too much for a newer user.

 Before exposure, be sure to thoroughly clean your skin.
 Undergo, if possible, delamination (i.e. the removal of dead cells, scaling and debris that accumulates on the surface of the skin through the use of special granular products.)

-Remove any makeup or perfume, and dispose of jewelry, metal objects and contact lenses.
+- Remove any makeup or perfume, and dispose of jewellery, metal objects and contact lenses.

-Tell your specialist if you use drugs, because they can generate allergies.
+- Tell the salon specialist if you use any drugs, including medications because they can create reactions when exposed to the rays.

-Do not expose to the sun after a tanning session.
+- Do not expose yourself to the sun after a tanning session.

-Finally, note that experts believe that more than 30 sessions a year can be dangerous.
-Exceeding 50 sessions may cause premature aging of the skin, burns, stains, wrinkles, sagging and, in the worst case, melanoma skin cancer or depletion of the immune system.
+Please take note that experts believe that more than 30 sessions a year can be dangerous.
+Exceeding 50 sessions may cause premature ageing of the skin, burns, stains, wrinkles, sagging and, in the worst case, melanoma skin cancer or depletion of the immune system.

-In the last year, there have been approximately 1.3 million cases of skin cancer in the United States, which should make us reflect and warn our teens, especially those who enjoy the beach and the sun, and those who are potential customers of tanning beds artificial.
+In the last year, there have been approximately 1.3 million cases of skin cancer in the United States, which should make us reflect and warn our teens, especially those who enjoy the beach and the sun, and those who are potential customers of artificial tanning beds.

-For 100% safe tanning visit our homepage for the best tan tablets around www.riotanningtablets.co.uk
+For a 100% safe tanning method visit our homepage www.riotanningtablets.co.uk